MakeSchool-Tutorials/web-7-react-redux-tetris-app/P00-Introduction/content.md

 ---
-title: "React Redux Introduction"
+title: "React Redux Tetris - Introduction"
-slug: react-redux-introduction
+slug: react-redux-tetris-introduction
 ---

-This tutorial creates a small app using React and Redux.
-The goal of the app is to generate random passwords and store passwords generated.

-The project can be built with React or React Native.
-The tutorial will use React.

-Code will be written with ES6 version of JavaScript.

-Data will be stored with local storage.
+This tutorial uses React and Redux to recreate the classic arcade game Tetris.

 # Prerequisites

-To follow the tutorial you should have a basic understanding of JavaScript.
+To comlete this tutorial you should have some experience with the JavaScript Lnaguage and React.

-The tutorial assumes familiarity with React and JSX.

-Some understanding of the ES6 version of JS will also be helpful.

 # Introduction

-The goal of this tutorial is to create an app that generates randomized passwords, and keeps a store of these passwords locally on your device.
+The goal of the project is to create the classic arcade game Tetris with React and Redux.
+React will generate and manage the views in the project while the state of the game will be stored in Redux.

+The game state is stored in a Arrays and managing and manipulating these Arrays will be a big portion of making the game function.

+The tutorial will also delve into related topics like CSS, CSS Grid, and Flex Box.

 ## Concepts Covered

 - React
   - JSX
+- Redux
-  - Components
+  - Flux
 - JavaScript
-  - Generating random numbers and characters
-  - String methods and manipulating strings
-  - Class objects and OOP
-- Redux and React Redux
-  - Managing Application state with the Flux pattern
+  - ES6
+  - Array